 Not willing to shell out the cash for these paid services?
 Consider rope-dropping the parks so you can try to get in as much as possible.
 You’ll also want to look at things like Early Theme Park Entry and Extended Evening Hours (if you qualify) because those can help you spend time in the parks before larger crowds arrive.

 If you have limited time in the parks, or you are only coming for a short trip and you want to get in a LOT of rides in a shorter amount of time, it is quite possible that Genie+ or Individual Attraction Selection could be beneficial for you, at least in select parks.

 The last, and probably least controversial of the bunch, is preferred parking.
 Preferred parking is exactly what it sounds like.
 The difference is typically around $20-$25 MORE per day compared to the standard theme park parking.
 Standard parking for a regular car is $25 per day.
 Preferred parking is typically around $45-$50 per day, although that varies seasonally and by date.
 If you pay for preferred parking, you get a spot closer to the park entrance.
 That sounds pretty nice (and great for long days when the last thing you want to do is walk back to your car).
 The question remains, is it worth it?

-You might feel like preferred parking isn’t worth it in a spot where the trams have returned, but is worth it in a parking lot where all of the transportation will be left to your two feet.
+You might feel like preferred parking isn’t worth it in a spot where the trams have returned, but it’s worth it in a parking lot where all of the transportation will be left to your two feet.

 If you arrive at the park when it is first opening, you might find that preferred parking is not worth the additional cost.
 If you arrive early enough, you may end up in a parking spot that’s fairly close to the preferred parking spaces without having to pay extra.